sapcc/arc/website/source/docs/commands/update.html.markdown

 ---
 layout: "docs"
-page_title: "Commands: Force Leave"
+page_title: "Commands: Update"
-sidebar_current: "docs-commands-forceleave"
+sidebar_current: "docs-commands-update"
-description: |-
-  The `force-leave` command forces a member of a Consul cluster to enter the left state.
-Note that if the member is still actually alive, it will eventually rejoin the cluster.
-The true purpose of this method is to force remove failed nodes.
+description: The `update` command check for new updates and update to the last version.
 ---

-# Consul Force Leave
+# ARC Update

-Command: `consul force-leave`
+Command: `arc update`

 The `force-leave` command forces a member of a Consul cluster to enter the "left" state.
 Note that if the member is still actually alive, it will